Last Updated on July 5, 2026 by Daniel Globe

 Key Takeaways

-- Transparent communication and strong customer support
+- The airline offers transparent communication and multiple customer support channels.

 Customer Reviews and Satisfaction